stefanbund/SDLC-GITHUB/README.md

 # SDLC-GITHUB

 Welcome to CIS 315, Introduction to Systems Analysis and Design
+##Week 3
+Discussion and demo on organization charts, data flow diagrams (DFD), and consideration of an 'organizational DFD'

 ## Week 2
 We will assign the paper: